hex000000/makegroupworknotsuck/chapters/280_MAXQDA.md

 These can be used to reduce quantity of results in other searches.
 Now another word cloud of the epistemonikos.
 Showed that the stop lists didn't necessarily stop the words.
 So now I will go through and manually remove them from the frequ dialog in 2020.
-After manually adding those identified to the stop list, another frequency list and word cloud were created.
-Searching the frequency list for "education" returned five results - I need to output these with commentary tomorrow :-)
+After manually adding those identified to the stop list, I created another frequency list and word cloud for each document and confirmed the stop words were being excluded.

 I am going to use 2020 to analyse those five results as a test base for the next set of records.
 I have already saved all the epistemonikos PDFs as text to do the word cloud and stop word analysis.